2010 Commonwealth Games: Sports

 Kabaddi was a demonstration sport at the Games.

-Triathlon was excluded from the games as there was no suitable location for the swimming stage.
-The organisers have also removed basketball, but included archery, tennis and wrestling.
-Cricket, although in strong demand, did not make a comeback as the Board of Control for Cricket in India were not keen on a Twenty20 tournament, and the organisers did not want a one day tournament.
+Triathlon was excluded from the Games as there was no suitable location to conduct the swimming stage of the competition.
+Basketball was excluded, while archery, tennis, and wrestling, which were not contested in the 2006 Commonwealth Games, made a comeback.
+Despite popular demand, Cricket was not included, as the Board of Control for Cricket in India were not keen on a Twenty20 tournament, and the Games organisers did not want a one day tournament.